orbitalis-framework/py-busline/README.md

 `Subscriber` is the component which receives events.
 It is a `EventHandler`, therefore it has `on_event` method in which every event (and related topic) is passed.

-### MultiHandlerSubscriber
+### TopicSubscriber

-`MultiHandlerSubscriber` is an enhanced subscriber which manages an handler for each topic.
+`TopicSubscriber` is an enhanced subscriber which manages an handler for each topic.
 We can specify a _fallback handler_, which is run if no handler is spefied for a subscribed topic.

 If the subscriber is not subscribed to a topic, fallback handler is not called.